vaishnavig11/Comp-4021-Project/README.txt

 1. ranking.js: Crawls and stores the rank of each university and stores it in rank.json
 2. location.js: Crawls and stores the location coordinates of each university and stores it in location.json
 3. accommodation.js: Crawl and stores the accommodation information of the different universities via google search and stores it in accommodation.json
-4. ust_info_scraper.js: Crawls and stores the official website links and credit transfer information for each university in link.json and credit_transfer.json
+4. ust_info_scraper.js: Crawls and stores the official website links and credit transfer information for each university in link.json, credit_transfer.json and final.json
-5. combine.js: Combines credit_transfer.json and location.json, matchs the name of the universities and stores it in combine.json
+5. combine.js: Combines credit_transfer.json and location.json, matches the name of the universities and stores it in combine.json

 JSON Files
 1. StartingInfo.json: Basic information about each exchange institution: University Name, Program Duration, CGA and Language Requirements, Special Notes from SENG